a3rev/a3-lazy-load/readme.txt

 = VIDEO LAZY LOAD =

 a3 Lazy Load supports all WordPress video Embeds including Youtube, Vimeo and HTML5 video - for a full list see the [WordPress Codex Embeds](http://codex.wordpress.org/Embeds) list.
 The WordPress embed method of copying and pasting the video url into posts and pages content area is fully supported.

-Note - embed video by WordPress shortcode is not supported.
+<strong>Note</strong> - Works with Videos added by Text and HTML Widgets but not the new WordPress Video widget.
+That widget does not pull iframe at first load, it use JavaScript to replace html to iframe and hence a3 lazy Load can't see it to apply.

 From the a3 lazy Load admin panel turn Video Support ON | OFF.
 When ON you can choose to ON | OFF lazy load for videos in

-* Post and Pages (All Content areas)
+* Video embeded by URL in Post and Pages (All Content areas)
-* Widgets (Sidebar, header and footer)
+* Video in Widget types, Text Widget and HTML Wigets.
 * Youtube [see demo](http://ressio.github.io/lazy-load-xt/demo/youtube-iframe.htm)
 * Video [see demo](http://ressio.github.io/lazy-load-xt/demo/video-html5.htm)
 * Fully Compatible with the popular [Youtube Embed Plugin](https://wordpress.org/plugins/youtube-embed/)

 = iFRAME LAZY LOAD =

-a3 Lazy Load has built in support for content that is added by iframe from any source in content and widgets  examples
+a3 Lazy Load has built in support for content that is added by iframe from any source in content and widgets.
+Examples

 * WordPress embedded media
 * Facebook Like boxes with profiles, Like buttons, Recommend